v-shenoy/advent-of-code-2022/README.md

 ### Benchmarks

-> This requires features from the unstable release chain, which can be installed using
+> Note: This requires features from the unstable release chain, which can be installed using
 > ```shell
 >    $ rustup install nightly
 > ```